sgorgun/exceptions/README.md

 Open the [HandlingExceptions.cs](Exceptions/HandlingExceptions.cs) file, and navigate to the [CatchArgumentNullException3](Exceptions/HandlingExceptions.cs#L19) method.

-Add the code to return the "P456" string if an _ArgumentNullException_ is thrown.
+Add the code to return the "P456" string when an _ArgumentNullException_ is thrown.

 | Exception Type To Catch     | Return |
 |-----------------------------|--------|